umijs/dumi/suites/dumi-vue-meta/README.md

 If you set `filterExposed` in MetaCheckerOptions to false, those release tags will become invalid.

+> The component instance of vue will not only expose the properties and methods exposed through `expose`, but also expose the props passed in from the outside.

 ---

 ### @ignore/@internal

 Properties marked with `@ignore` or `@internal` will not be checked.

+---

 ### Version control related